nus-cs2103-AY2223S2/tp/docs/team/gmengqi.md

 - **Contributions to the DG**:
+  - Added documentations for user stories in the DeveloperGuide.md

 - **Contributions to team-based tasks**:
   - Added documentations for README.md

 - **Contributions beyond the project team**: